askahana/DotNetDynamosV2/README.md

 * InterestManager

+* AccountManager

 * LoanManager

 * RegisterUser

+ This class is for choosing whether to register an administrator or a customer.

+ * RegisterNewCustomer

+   This method is called when administrator will register customer.
+The user is supposed to insert username, firstname, lastname etc.

 * RegisterNewAdmin

   Same as RegisterNewCustomer

-* RegisterNewCustomer

 * Transfer Money

+  This class includes two methods, that is to transfer money to between account and transfer money to someone else.

 * Converter

-  This calss is to convert currency from one to another.
-There are two fields for currency rate, one method to be able to change its rate.
-Four methods for converting rate between each other, and one method to use those four methods. ...and more
+  This class is designed for converting currency from one type to another.
+It includes two fields for currency rates to SEK, Euro, and Yen.
+Additionally, there is a method to change these rates.
+The class consists of four methods for converting rates between each other, along with an overarching method that utilizes these four conversion methods.

 * Transaction

-  This class is to show
+ This class includes three properties, TransactionType, Amount and Timestamp, and one method designed to display the transaction history.
+The method is invoked whenever a customer initiates a money transfer.

 * Validator

   This class is to give validated value.